BIDS/datarray/doc/source/design_questions/issues.rst

 Axis, axes
 ==========

-Datarrays were created from the need to label the axes of a numpy array.
+Datarrays were created from the need to name the axes of a numpy array.

 datarray1 + datarrat2 = which axes?
 """""""""""""""""""""""""""""""""""